51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 avoid using CVN-70 (*Carl Vinson*) and CVN-74 (*John C. Stennis*) as the DCS Supercarrier module does not support these ships.

+### Comms Presets

+The SOPs define a set of standard presets for the key frequencies that might be used in a mission (e.g., tanker frequencies, intraflight, tactical common, etc.).
+Though the SOPs attempt to use similar layouts across all airframes, the specific preset mappings depend on the radios available in the airframe.

+The discussion of of airframe specific SOPs below lists the preset assignments for each airframe.
+Presets that are not relevant to a particular mission (for example, carrier recorvery frequencies in a land-based mission with no carriers) should be considered unassigned and may be used by the mission designer as they see fit.

+Mission designers are encouraged to avoid moving presets unless absolutely necessary.
+For example, ideally missions that use a tactical common frequency should continue to assign it to the presets listed below (even if the mission changes the frequency), not re-assign it to a different preset.

 ### Default Kneeboards

 Missions makers or planners are encouraged to make a summary of the relevant information from